-Foliage: 3" - 5" shiny narrow leaves, dark green above and downy white on the underneath.
+Foliage: 3 - 5 inch shiny narrow leaves, dark green above and downy-white on the underneath.

 Form: Deciduous tree, evergreen in the South.

-Flower Form: Round deeply cupped blooms, 2 1/2" across with 6 - 9 petals.
-Fragrant
+Flower Form: Round deeply cupped blossoms, 2 1/2 inches across with 6 - 9 petals.
+Fragrant.

 Pruning: None necessary.
 Remove ill placed branches when as small as possible.
 It is much easier to remove crossed branches when young.
 Best time to prune would be late Winter to early Spring.